Jordan-2113/CI-CD-tool/README.md

       version: 0.1.55
     ```

-* `templates` - Kubernetes manifest files unique to this environment.
+* [templates](sample-environment/env/templates) - Kubernetes manifest files unique to this environment.
 For example, environment specific config maps might be included here.
-* `values.yaml` - contains all the property override valeus for this environment.
-For example, when the [CD pipeline](sample-environment/Jenkinsfile) runs, the [env chart](sample-environment/env) is applied using `helm install`.
-This will use the following values for the *sample-api* deployment.
-In this cae we see the environment specific values for `DB_HOST`, `REDIS_SERVER` and so on:
+* [values.yaml](sample-environment/env/values.yaml) - contains all the property override values for this environment.
+For example, when the [CD pipeline](sample-environment/Jenkinsfile) runs, the [environment chart](sample-environment/env) is applied using `helm install`.
+The snippet below shows the override values used by the *sample-api* when deployed in this environment.
+In this case we see the environment specific values for `DB_HOST`, `REDIS_SERVER` and so on:

     ```yaml
     sample-api: